humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-24-mozilla-javascript-extension-count.md

 Clearly, using `__count__` is far more efficient than creating a loop to calculate the number of instance members.

 So the question remains, why would it be useful to know the number of instance members on an object?
-It&#8217;s very useful when you want to know whether an object has only inherited members before proceeding:
+It's very useful when you want to know whether an object has only inherited members before proceeding:

     if(getPropertyCount(object) > 0){
         //do something